-If you love this simple vegan spinach artichoke dip recipe, I have plenty of similar vegan recipes for you to try below:
+If you love this simple vegan spinach artichoke dip recipe, I have plenty of similar vegan recipes for you to try below as dips or appetizers.

 Enjoy the recipe and share a picture of your creation with me on Instagram if you give it a try!